FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Normal Flow**:
    * The Participant logs in;
-   * The Participant selects the Join Meeting button;
+   * The Participant selects the See Available Conferences button;
+   * The Participant joins in a Conference;
-   * The Participant writes the Conference ID;
+   * The Participant selects the chat balloon icon;
    * The Participant sends a question in the chat.

 * **Alternative Flows and Exceptions**: